wp-plugins/wp-spamshield/readme.txt

 * WordPress 3.9 or higher (Recommended: WordPress 4.0 or higher)
 * PHP 5.3 or higher (Recommended: PHP 5.4 or higher)
+* Your server must be configured to allow use of an `.htaccess` file.
+(This is enabled by default on the vast majority of servers.)

+Please see the plugin documentation's [requirements section](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_requirements) for more information.

 > #### **WordPress Blogging Without Spam**
 > How does it feel to blog without being bombarded by comment spam?
 If you're happy with the WP-SpamShield WordPress anti-spam plugin, please let others know by [giving it a good rating!](https://wordpress.org/support/view/plugin-reviews/wp-spamshield)